 The practice is said to improve blood circulation and activate the lymphatic system, which helps to assist detoxification.

-After our afternoon at the spa, we definitely felt revived of the stresses of our daily lives, which seemed to slowly trickled away with each cycle…
+After our afternoon at the spa, we definitely felt revived from the stresses of our daily lives, which seemed to slowly trickle away with each cycle…

 Travelling along the road back to Vancouver

 All at once though, our time in Whistler had come to an end, as we reluctantly headed back to Vancouver…